TULiberalArts/Anthropology/pages/graduate.md

 published: true
 ---

 In our highly selective PhD program, students develop an original doctoral research project that involves substantial field-based or laboratory-based research.
 We offer four subdisciplines of study: archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
 Doctoral students specialize in one of these areas.
-We are committed to producing doctorates in anthropology who are well prepared for professional careers in academia, government, non-profit/non-governmental organizations or the private sector.
+We are committed to producing doctorates in anthropology who are well prepared for professional careers in academia, government, non-profit/non-governmental organizations and the private sector.

 ## Academic Offerings at a Glance